-Graduate Students United (GSU) is holding an industrial action and picketing this week, in an effort to gain voluntary University recognition.
+Graduate Students United (GSU) held an industrial action and picketed buildings on campus this week, in an effort to gain voluntary University recognition.
 Though the University has not recognized the union, GSU members voted on Wednesday night to end the strike.

-The industrial action began on early Monday morning and lasted through until Wednesday afternoon, drawing supporters across campus, Chicago, and beyond.
+The industrial action began on early Monday morning and lasted through until Wednesday afternoon, drawing supporters from across campus, the city of Chicago, and beyond.

 About 200 protesters with GSU, including union members, faculty, and undergraduates, gathered on the Midway at 8 a.m. to organize picket lines.